 We told them all these problems and they agreed to a complete build up and we did it by –

 - Firstly, we the new development under source code management like Git along with meaningful commits.
-Now they had a timeline for all the developments, It also helped them in the documentation
+Now they had a timeline for all the developments, It also helped them in the documentation.

-- We then updated their platform to newer and flexible development environment like NodeJS and also used angular in the front end
+- We then updated their platform to newer and flexible development environment like NodeJS and also used angular in the front end.

 - The database was moved from RDS based MYSQL to a NoSQL solution which made the query processing faster and also the storage charges were heavily decreased.
 Oh! the wonders a proper database management can unfold!

-- There were end-to-end tests written in the modular structure of codebase so that they could check new features in a sandbox environment without actually going through the whole deployment process
+- There were end-to-end tests written in the modular structure of codebase so that they could check new features in a sandbox environment without actually going through the whole deployment process.

 All these improvements resulted in faster development of new features.
 The user experience also refined as they had a very smooth and fast web application.
 They were only paying $2000 (maximum) for serving same users as before.

 Primarily make a judicious choice while making teams.
-Initially it is a pain but in the long run, they will save millions of dollars of baggage fees which you will have to incur for a lifetime by using a cheap and low-quality team.
+Initially it is a pain but in the long run, they will save millions of dollars in baggage fees which you will have to incur for a lifetime by using a cheap and low-quality team.

 Short-term benefits do look attractive and easy.
 But they are a hoax and can lead to delusions.
 Just like a pretty lady standing far away can turn out to be completely different when you adjust your glasses!

 Take a fresh start from the first day and with first commit only.
 If you think that these things can be done later in the project then it will lead you to an erroneous path and destine to horrible results.